wilferraciolli/fullCycle-liveTrackingRoutes/backend/nestjs-api/README.md

 to connect to the websocket use the following end point `ws://localhost:3000`

+### Kafka client
+This is used to configure kafka client within the app `npm install @nestjs/microservices @confluentinc/kafka-javascript`

 ### Prisma ORM
 Used to map ts classes onto database tables and vice vers `npm i @prisma/client`